Persona 4 Arena: Development

-Atlus staff member Kazuhisa Wada had longer wanted to branch the Persona series out into other genres besides role-playing so as to reach a wider audience.
+Atlus staff member Kazuhisa Wada had long wanted to branch the Persona series out into other genres besides role-playing so as to reach a wider audience.
 This wish was shared by series producer Katsura Hashino and character designer Shigenori Soejima, and the three came up with a draft for a fighting game spin-off due to their mutual liking for the genre.
 The team chose to contact Arc System Works, developers of the BlazBlue fighting game series, due to their similar work ethics and proficiency in developing for the fighting genre.
 Mori was shocked when Atlus first approached them, and they were highly motivated during development as many staff members were fans of the Persona series.
 Rather than Arc System Works developing the game in isolation, Atlus requested that the two studios co-develop the game.
 Arc System Works director Takumi Iguchiya worked closely with the Persona team on the project.

 Production began in 2010.
 Arena was the Persona team's first collaboration with another studio over a game.
 During earlier discussions, Iguchi assumed it was a small-scale production focusing on the characters, but Hashino and Wada's enthusiasm changed his mind.
 The original music was composed by Atsushi Kitajoh.
 Stage themes were based on original themes by series composer Shoji Meguro.
 The opening theme was performed by Yumi Kawamura, the vocalist of Persona 3.
 While the gameplay was managed by Arc System Works, the Persona team handled the game's scenario and visual design.
 While designing the gameplay, the team worked to incorporate elements of the role-playing original, ranging from character moves to status effects.
-During development, Mori asked Atlus whether they could include non-playable characters such as Nanako and Ryutaro Dojima in the roster, but their requests were firmly declined.
+During development, Mori asked Atlus whether they could include non-playable characters such as Nanako and Ryotaro Dojima in the roster, but their requests were firmly declined.
 Mori speculated that it was because of their relative obscurity compared to the main cast.